The Basica® Diet Concept

 “Diet crisis” through highly acidic metabolism

 The recipe for effective weight loss is incredibly simple: more exercise and less calories.
 Yet only a minority of people is able to meet their goals.
-After a few days, they feel tired and weak and often the so called “diet crisis” occurs: After an initial weight loss, the pointer on the scale continuously stays in the same place.
-This situation is often due to an acidotic metabolism.
+After a few days, they feel tired and weak and often the so called “diet crisis” occurs: After an initial weight loss, the pointer on the scale continuously stays in the same place which is often due to an acidotic metabolism.

 How to recognise acidosis

-When, too much acid burdens our metabolism, different health problems can develop.
+When too much acid burdens our metabolism, different health problems can develop.
 Enzymes -the “tools” of our metabolism- need a certain pH value in order to work perfectly.
-Excessive acids however decrease the pH value and thus impair enzyme activity.
+Excessive acid however decrease the pH value and thus impair enzyme activity.
 As a consequence, this can slow down the performance of the energy-yielding metabolism.
-Since this impairs also the energy production in the cells itself, people with chronic acidosis often complain of tiredness and fatigue: They lack drive, are not as fit as usual and find it harder to concentrate.
+Since this also impairs the energy production in the cells itself, people with chronic acidosis often complain of tiredness and fatigue: They lack drive and find it harder to concentrate.
 Once they effectively deacidify, they notice that their energy returns.